fabiopuddu/augur-fermentorum/README.md

 ## Augur Fermentorum
-This repository contains a set of tool to analyse yeast whole genome sequencing data and measure genomic stability
+This repository contains a set of tools to analyse yeast whole genome sequencing data for repetitive DNA genome variation and aneuploidies.

 ### Requirements
 * A unix system